tomrndom/osf-website/src/pages/membership/companies.md

       portion of the funding to achieve the Foundation's mission of protecting, empowering and promoting the Open Infrastructure community and open source software projects.
-Each Platinum Member's company strategy aligns with the OIF mission and is responsible for committing full-time resources toward the project.
+Each Platinum Member's company strategy aligns with the OpenInfra Foundation mission and is responsible for committing full-time resources toward the project.
 There are eight Platinum Members at any given time, each of which holds a seat on the Board of  Directors.
 Thank you to the following Platinum Members who are committed to the Open Infrastructure community's